 - Which fields/positions you foresee working in (e,g., NGO's, private industry) after obtaining a master's degree in Global Studies.

 - Curriculum Vitae or Resume: Include education along with foreign languages and your level of comprehension (i.e. fluent, read only, write, etc.).
 Applicants who want to waive the program's foreign language requirement must demonstrate the equivalent of at least two years of proficiency in a second language with a "B" or better in the final course, or already be fluent in a second language.

 - Writing Sample: 15-20 page sample of academic writing, preferrably one involving research writing; does not need to be about global issues, but does need to demonstrate a refined ability to write well.

 - Official Transcripts i.e., Official transcripts ordered by the applicant to themselves, and opened & uploaded by the applicant to the application.
 Please list all institutions in which you completed 12 or more units in the 'Education History' section of the application and upload an official transcript.

-- TOEFL or IELTS exam scores (if required) Applicants whose native language is not English are required to take the TOEFL or IELTS, with the exception of applicants who have completed an undergraduate or graduate degree at an institution whose official & sole language of instruction is English.
+- English Language Exam Scores (if required) Applicants whose native language is not English are required to take the TOEFL, IELTS, or Duolingo English Test with the exception of applicants who have completed an undergraduate or graduate degree at an institution whose official & sole language of instruction is English.
+To see if your institution is listed as an English-only institution, please conduct a search through the World Higher Education Database.

 - 3 Letters of Recommendation: The department prefers that two of the LORs be academic in nature (e.g., from professors in your major) and one LOR from industry (e.g. current or past employers, those in high levels of responsibility who know you well, etc.).
 Non-academic letters may be useful when they relate directly to the intended area of study, such as work experience, internships, teaching, etc.